Font size:

 During the visit to Auschwitz I, significant distances need to be covered (approximately 1300 meters).

-The tour begins with an almost 600-meter walk, part of which includes a tunnel nearly 300 meters long.
-Part of the tunnel gradually slopes upward, which may require extra effort to navigate.
-This is the longest section of the tour that visitors traverse without stopping during the first part of the Museum visit.
+The tour begins with a nearly 600 m long passage, part of which is a tunnel almost 300 m long.
+Part of the tunnel gradually rises upwards and may require more strength to overcome.
+This is the longest section that visitors cover without stopping during the tour of the first part of the Museum.

 Due to the nature of the historical road and sidewalk surfaces at the former Auschwitz I camp, mobility for individuals with movement impairments is difficult and often requires assistance.
 The surface is uneven, and there are sidewalks that hinder smooth passage for wheelchair users.